lfcipriani/cheatorious/README.md

         author      "Luis Cipriani", "github.com/lfcipriani"
         version     "1.0.0"

-        # you can configure some keyboard keys variables
+        # you can configure some keyboard keys variables, you can change it later to fit your personal preferences
         key :control, "^"
         key :esc    , "<esc>"
         key :leader , ","